 A man and woman meet after six years apart.
 It is revealed that they used to be prospective lovers/beaus.
 The entire story is a conversation between them, and the reader sees (hopefully) that this partnership is doomed.
 A modern reader can probably put names to some of the psychological tricks going down.

-STORYWORLD OF “A DILL PICKLE”
+SETTING OF “A DILL PICKLE”

 “A Dill Pickle” was published in October 1917.
-Also in October 1917: a Revolution happened in Russia when Bolsheviks stormed the Winter Palace. tsar Nicholas II was executed along with his family the following year.
+Also in October 1917: a Revolution happened in Russia when Bolsheviks stormed the Winter Palace.
+Tsar Nicholas II was executed along with his family the following year.
 74 years of communism followed civil war.

 The world was watching Russia.
 Vera’s beau keeps mentioning Russia, eventually mentioning a ‘Mind System’, but nothing about any actual political upheaval.
-He even insists that Russia is free of class distinctions.
-This is a man who focuses on small things, unable to see any bigger picture.
+He even insists that Russia is free from class distinctions.
+Ha!
+This is a man who focuses on small things, unable to see a bigger picture.
 His fastidious nature is magnified as a result.
 If he really understood — or even felt — the social upheaval going on in the world of 1917, he wouldn’t mind paying for cream.
 He is petty and, despite his privilege, dangerously apolitical.

 We don’t know where the story is set, though the characters speak English and I imagine them in a London coffee house.
 Mention of ‘St James’s Street’ could refer to this street in London.
 Put yourself in street view and you’ll see there’s still a cigar shop there today!
 (I was surprised to see that.)

-Although the coffee house where they meet in “A Dill Pickle” is decorated in faux-Japanese style, an authentically Japanese coffee house would unlike offer a jug of cream, let alone a tall plate of fruit.
+Although the coffee house where they meet in “A Dill Pickle” is decorated in faux-Japanese style, an authentically Japanese coffee house would unlikely offer a jug of cream, let alone a tall plate of fruit.
 All of these details feel like an ‘everywhere/nowhere’ sort of setting, which adequately reflects Vera’s romantic limbo.

 STORY STRUCTURE OF “A DILL PICKLE”